DEAFPS/cs2-pug-lua/README.md

 * To add admins edit the `adminPlayers` table in `pug_cfg.lua`

 ## Admin Commands
+- `adminsay hello`       --prints a message in chat with a admin nametag
 - `startpug`             --starts the pug
 - `pausepug`             --pauses the pug
 - `unpausepug`           --unpauses the pug